Richardaeld/Fat_Racoon_Kitchen/README.md

 #### Expectation(s):
 1. Content fills appropriately and doesn't spill out beyond obvious borders.
 1. Content doesn't overlap and is easily read.
-1. Favorite icon responds appropriately to recipes status of favorite vs unfavorite
+1. Favorite icon responds appropriately to recipes status of favorite vs unfavorite.

 #### Assumption(s):
 1. Tester will create an account for this test and keep a record of said account to be appropriately handled after testing.
-1. Tester knows the difference between a favorited recipe and un favorited recipe icon
+1. Tester knows the difference between a favorited recipe and an unfavorited recipe icon.
+1. Tester will unfavorite at least a single recipe and check for appropiate response.
-1. Tester will refresh screen while in landscape and transition it to portrait.
+1. Tester will refresh screen while in landscape and transition it to portrait at start of each page.
-1. Tester will refresh screen while in portrait and transition it to landscape.
+1. Tester will refresh screen while in portrait and transition it to landscape at start of each page.

 #### Testing Step(s):
 1. Load **Index Page** of Fat Raccoon.
-1. Click on login in nav bar.
+1. Click on **Login** in nav bar.
-1. Click on Create Account tab.
+1. Click on **Create Account** tab.
 1. Fill out all appropiate information and submit said information.
 1. Navigate to any recipe of testers choice.
 1. Click on **Not a Favorite** or its icon.